About Fran

 Finding this information left Fran with presenting issues that continued to impact her daily life.
 When Fran eventually disclosed what she had found, she was led to believe that seeking support and finding answers would wrap up everything neatly again.

-But looking into the past only opened up pandora’s box which included systemic failings and injustice—traditional approaches to the issues impacting her only made things worse.
+But traditional approaches to the presenting issues impacting her only made things worse and looking into the past only opened up pandora’s box which included systemic failings and injustice.